alcortes01/kubernetes/README.md

   - default['kubernetes']['api_server']
   - default['kubernetes']['ssl_key']
   - default['kubernetes']['flanneld_iface']
 + flanneld_iface = enp0s8 is the default private interface assigned by Vagrant, you will need to change this to the interface that will be used for nodes communication.
-E.g. eth1.
+E.g. eth0.

+## Test with Kitchen
+To test with Vagrant, you need to install the Landrush plugin to manage DNS automatically.
+Configure .kitchen.yml to add static IPs, and hostnames in the .vagrant.test domain.